 Why It Matters:

-The topic for this month is Teen Summer Employment?
+The topic for this month is Ready For College?
+Think again?

 As producers, consumers, savers, investors, workers and citizens in an interdependent world, people make economic decisions every day.
 Marketplace on 91.7 WVXU is a program that helps you become more informed economic citizens by examining the world through the lenses of business, economics and finance.
 Check out the following online resources from Marketplace.